 When can I travel to Spain?
 FAQs

-On 25 October the Spanish government declared a state of emergency and from 22 December to 2 February there is a ban on travel from the UK to Spain, except for returning Spanish nationals.
-A UK-wide lockdown also began on 6 January, banning non-essential travel.
-If you do fly to Spain, you’ll have to present a negative COVID test on your arrival there and back in the UK, then quarantine for 10 days, which can be reduced to five days with another, privately purchased negative PCR test on day five, through the test-and-release scheme.
+Not until at least 17 May.
+On 25 October the Spanish government declared a state of emergency and at the moment it’s illegal to travel internationally from the UK except for essential reasons.
+If you do fly to Spain, you’ll have to fill in a ‘Declaration to Travel’ form before leaving the UK and present a negative COVID test on your arrival there and back in the UK, then quarantine for 10 days.
+You can opt for the test-to-release scheme on your passenger locator form to exit self-isolation early with a negative COVID test taken on day five of your quarantine.

 Tourists need to present a negative PCR test result (taken within the previous 72 hours) on arrival and undergo temperature and visual checks.